jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 226. And
-how they say what they do not do? for those who believe, and do good deeds, and remember Allah frequently, and defend themselves after they are wronged.
+how they say what they do not do? for those who believe, and do good deeds, and remember Enki frequently, and defend themselves after they are wronged.
 As for those who do wrong, they will know by what overturning they will be overturned.